yassir63/oai5g-mep/README.md

 `your-laptop:oai5g-rnis$ ./demo-mep.py --cleanup`

-### Extra
+### Extras

-You can have a look at the nepi-ng automata when using different script options by using the `- n` option.
-This will not run the script but will generate a graph showing the automata.
+You can have a look at the nepi-ng automata when using different script options by adding the `- n` flag.
+This will not run the script but will generate a graph showing the sequence of actions.

 ``` bash
 your-laptop:oai5g-rnis$ ./demo-mep.py -Rb210 --ran 2 -Q9 -l -n